-The mode and style of project management is vital in today’s fast paced digital economy.
+The mode and cadence of project delivery is vital in today’s fast paced digital economy.

 In the past there was a focus on phased approaches to design and implementation called Waterfall, where phases included market and user research, ideation, design, and engineering implementation.
 Each was a phase and completed in sequence – this was typified in product design and software development.

-With Just-In-Time Production, Lean Manufacturing (Ohno, T. 1978) and Agile emerging from the hacker community, the emphasis shifted to implementation through sprints and a series of ‘drops’ as the product scaled from an MVP.
-This works well for software products or new app development but it sometimes fails to include a research and insights process where we applying ‘human centred design’ principles to understand how the app or product or service is used, useful and what customers or end-users need and find desirable.
+With Just-In-Time Production, Lean Manufacturing (Ohno, T. 1978) and Agile emerging from the hacker community, the emphasis shifted to implementation through rapid sprints and a series of ‘drops’ as the product scaled from an MVP.
+This works well for software products or new app development but it sometimes fails to include ‘Discovery’ – a user research and insights process where we applying ‘human centred design’ principles to understand how the app or product or service is used, useful and what customers or end-users need and find desirable.

-Both Waterfall and Agile have strengths, weaknesses and their own merits, but used separately they are limited and flawed.
+Both Waterfall and Agile have strengths, weaknesses and their own merits, but used separately they can be limited and flawed.

 HCD & Contextual Research